 A committed storyteller, Aya utilizes all the dimensions of the stage – an integration of text/narrative, physical movement, music/sound, lights/video, and spatial configuration.
 She is attracted to beautiful bold spectacle and complex layering of stage elements.
 But the visual and aural spectacle is always in service to story.

-Often the director of her own plays, Aya also directs projects for other companies and playwrights, including: Kristine Haruna Lee, Second Generation (2G), the Segal Center and Japan Society.
+Often the director of her own plays, Aya has also directed projects for other companies and playwrights, including: Kristine Haruna Lee, Second Generation (2G), the Segal Center and Japan Society.

 Known as one of the most prominent Japanese-to-English translators of contemporary Japanese drama, Aya has a long relationship with such artists as Toshiki Okada of chelfitsch, Hiroshi Koike of Pappa Tarahumara, Yoji Sakate of Rinkogun, among others.
 Her acclaimed translations have been produced in the US and London, and published by Samuel French and various university publications and journals.

-Aya also creates subtitles for films.
-She also provides live interpretation for public events such as panel discussions, talkback sessions, artist interviews, classes, and workshops.
+Aya also creates subtitles for films and provides live interpretation for public events such as talkback sessions, artist interviews, classes, and workshops.